ItsJPerez/InfiniteScroller/README.md

 Images are fetched from the Unsplash API.

-Interactivity is also added, as when hovering over an image it shows a brief description & clicking on an image it we can view it on the Unsplash website for further details.
+Interactivity is also added, as when hovering over an image it shows a brief description & clicking on an image we can view it on the Unsplash website for image details.